 I ended up with the Brian tripod from Three Legged Thing because it fit all those criteria.
 It fits easily in a normal backpack, is close to the best lightweight tripod around and when it is full extended it is 74 inches (188 cm) – so eye level or above for almost anyone.
 Rare in such a travel tripod.

 They have also thought about almost everything including

 My only beef with this tripod apart from the fact I would have liked it to be even lighter (you can get those, but they are always smaller and don’t expand as high) is that it does not have a quick release plate – a minor detail, given you can get alternative heads for it.
 It is Arca compatible though.
 And of course it sits on a lovely ball head, so all in all you can’t really complain.

-Three Legged Thing also produce a huge range of tripods, so if you want something smaller, longer, lighter etc. they are sure to have it.
 But for me, this is the best travel tripod you can get right now.